vmware-serengeti/serengeti-ws/README.md

 </table>

 ## Serengeti CLI
-CLI is built upon Spring Shell.
-It supports shell mode, command line mode, and execution of script file.
+The CLI is built using the [Spring Shell](https://github.com/SpringSource/spring-shell) project.
+The CLI supports an interactive shell mode, a command line mode, and execution of script files.
 After compiling, you can find the jar file under cli/target directory.

 - Shell mode: java -jar serengeti-cli-0.1.jar.
 It supports tab key based command hint and completion.
 It supports history by up/down arrows.